microsoft/migrate-java-ee-app-to-azure-training/04-migrating-web-pages/README.md

 The command will quickly return, but the deployment will still be going on.

-We are going to use `kubectl` to wait for the service to come up:
+We are going to use `kubectl` to wait for the service to become available:

 Execute the following command line: